natenichols/constexpr-typeinfo-less/typeinfo-less.md

 ### Variable Templates

-Variable templates are ordered by name, then type of template parameter.
+Variable templates are ordered by name, then by template parameter.

 ```cpp
 template <typename F, typename S>